 When a child is reading good science fiction or fantasy novel, they might easily lose themselves in the world of the story.
 Reading, which requires a child’s attention and concentration, might help them relax and unwind by boosting the quality of their mental stimulation.
 In addition, while your youngster is effectively in a trance, the printed words will stimulate their creativity and imagination.
 A child will be thoroughly entertained and, in the end, calmed by a nice book.

 · Reading offers a Confidential Environment to Explore Emotions.

 Children’s mental health may be affected when they encounter a wide range of feelings.
 Isolation results from the erroneous idea that one does not share the experiences or emotions of others.
 Further, individuals may need to learn how to transform their destructive emotions into something positive.
-Most kids who undergo private tuition in Singapore find comfort in knowing that other people share their experiences and that they are not alone by reading about them in literature.
+Most kids who undergo private tuition find comfort in knowing that other people share their experiences and that they are not alone by reading about them in literature.
 Reading about other people’s experiences allows you to learn from their accomplishments and failures.

 · It helps Children understand the world around them.

 Isolation, already a major problem before the pandemic, became even more severe because of the epidemic and has been linked to various mental health problems among children and teenagers.
 Young people need help making and keeping friends.
 When children read, they enter an imaginary world where they can relate to the protagonists.
 Thanks to this, they’ll feel like they’ve stepped into the middle of the action.
 Reading helps children develop an understanding of the complexities of human connections, which in turn aids in the development of deeper and more lasting friendships.
 In doing so, they cultivate empathy, a quality that will serve them well in their social interactions.